staceytoh/ReChord/README.md

 ## 💡 Troubleshooting

-Missing Dependencies:
+- Missing Dependencies:
-Run
+Run this in both the Frontend and Backend directories.
 ```bash
 npm install
 ```
-in both the Frontend and Backend directories.

-Port Conflicts:
+- Port Conflicts:
 Update the PORT value in the .env file in Backend.

-Environment Variables Missing:
+- Environment Variables Missing:
 Ensure the .env file is correctly created in the Backend directory.

-Tailwind CSS Not Applied:
+- Tailwind CSS Not Applied:
 Ensure Tailwind directives are included in src/index.css:
 ```bash
 @tailwind base;